LauretteMongina/simple-webapp-flask/README.md

     Service: Exposes the API to allow external access via a NodePort or LoadBalancer.

-    # see the  full service manifest in the service.yaml file
+    # See the  full service manifest in the service.yaml file

 6. Security measures implemented
     The project incorporates several security measures to safeguard the API and its data: